-- Unclogs drains.
+Unclogs drains.
 Washing soda and boiling water can be used to unclog drains.

-- Soap.
-This is the main ingredient that cleans the garment.
+The main ingredient that cleans the garment.

-Why choose Ariel over homemade detergents?
+Why choose Ariel over homemade detergents or washing soda?

 The difference between commercial detergents and laundry soaps is that soap is made by mixing fats or oils with an alkali base like lye, and can even be made at home, while a detergent uses surfactants, which are made using more complex chemical reactions.
 You cannot make surfactants at home, as very high temperatures and complex reactions are involved.